 What did end up happening; while heartbreaking at first turned out to be a huge blessing for both of us.

-For his 17th birthday (note: he had already graduated highschool early) I purchased some plane tickets for him to go on vacation to a state in which we previously had lived and still we had many friends and family there.
+For his 17th birthday (note: he was on path to graduate highschool early) I purchased some plane tickets for him to go on vacation to a state in which we previously had lived and still we had many friends and family there.
 His vacation was to be for two weeks and his itinerary included both staying with friends of his choice and family members.
 But ultimately he was responsible for himself, his own actions and behavior.

 This was like well a gift of independence and trust I'd say.
 Yes, I was worried as heck but he was so very excited about seeing his friends he hadn't seen in more than two years... and thus it went like this:

 He left on vacation taking really very few items.

 He packed much lighter than he likely should have, lol Hugs and kisses between us and everything was great.
 He called when he arrived and kept in fairly close contact letting me know he was here or there and how "grown up" all his friends had become, etc.